nguinand/Movies/README.md

 2)movie.py: Parent class.
 Holds the contructor for the movie object.
 Takes in a title, storyline, poster image, and youtube trailer link.

 3)runMovie.py: I consider this the main class.
 This is where the objects are instantiated.
 There are currently 5 objects.
 They go into an array and are passed to pageGenerator.py

+NOTE: Due to copyright or restrictions, some trailers may not play.